nhsconnect/gpconnect/pages/testing/testing_environments.md

 ### Internet facing (WWW) ###

-To support the technical design and development of both Provider and Consumer systems, before entering the formal assurance process.
+To support the technical design and development of both provider and consumer systems before entering the formal assurance process.

-### Spine development (DEV) ###
+### Spine Development (DEV) ###

-To support the technical accreditation of Provider systems (i.e. unaccredited / unstable provider APIs).
+To support the technical accreditation of provider systems (that is, unaccredited/unstable provider APIs).

-### Spine integration (INT) ###
+### Spine Integration (INT) ###

-To support the technical accreditation of Consumer systems (i.e. consumers of accredited / stable provider APIs).
+To support the technical accreditation of consumer systems (that is, consumers of accredited/stable provider APIs).

-### Spine production (LIVE) ###
+### Spine Production (LIVE) ###

-To support production use of both Provider and Consumer systems.
+To support production use of both provider and consumer systems.